Massiafz/Project/Planning/documentation.md

 ## ⚙️ 3.
 Settings & Configuration

-### 🎨 Customizing the Interface
-Users can customize the application’s layout, theme, or language by navigating to the settings section.
-There, they can choose display preferences such as switching between light and dark modes.

 ### 💾 Data Backup & Import/Export
 To ensure data is safely stored, users can export their catalog to a CSV file.
 This allows you to back up the data or share it with others.